What is a Texas Combative Sports Promoter License Bond and the Combative Sports Bond for Gross Receipts Tax?

 Combative Sports Promoter

-A combative sports promoter is someone who is responsible for planning, organizing, promoting, and staging combative sports events.
+A combative sports promoter is someone responsible for planning, organizing, promoting, and staging combative sports events.

 A combative sport, on the other hand, is a physical, full-contact match between two persons, wherein one will submit or be disabled.
 In Texas, the combative sports acknowledged are these three: